Victorian Railways livestock transport: Guard's Van with horsebox, later Carey

-In 1901 a guard's van was built with a horse stall.
+In 1901, a guard's van was built with a horse stall.
 It was numbered as DFDF1, and was built with money allocated to replace van D69, which had been destroyed at Fairfield.

-In 1905 the van was modified and expanded to three horse stalls, intended for use on the Warburton Line.
+In 1905, the van was modified and expanded to three horse stalls, intended for use on the Warburton Line.

-In 1906 it was renumbered to 45DD, then to 43C in 1910.
-In 1956 the van was given a new incarnation as the second Carey, a shower vehicle.
+In 1906, it was renumbered to 45DD, then to 43C in 1910.
+In 1956, the van was given a new incarnation as the second Carey, a shower vehicle.
 This was to replace the original Carey, which was wrecked at Seymour a few months earlier.

 In the new form, the car had two 2-person seats, one at either end; then working towards the centre, there was a toilet and four shower cubicles either side of the central water heater compartment.
 Half the car was marked for Ladies, the other for Men.
-The car was immediately painted in blue with yellow stripes to match the steel passenger fleet; in 1984 it was repainted to red for the refurbished Train of Knowledge, and after entering formal preservation the car was repainted again into a facsimile of the original Victorian Railways passenger livery, of dark red with yellow dots.
+The car was immediately painted in blue with yellow stripes to match the steel passenger fleet; in 1984 it was repainted to red for the refurbished Train of Knowledge, and after entering formal preservation with the Seymour Railway Heritage Centre, the car was repainted again into a facsimile of the original Victorian Railways passenger livery, of dark red with yellow dots.
+In 2014, Carey was re-allocated to Steamrail Victoria and ran its first tour with the group on October 6, 2023.